 Access to Databases for DCIs

 Access to databases from DCIs and interoperability with the VObs (Virtual Observatory) data infrastructure remains one of the hot topics in astronomy.
 One of the most important related activities deals with the identification of use-cases and test-beds (both applications and complex workflows) that require simultaneous access to astronomical data and to computing resources.
-The data infrastructure of reference in astronomy is the VObs; end users should be able to access astronomical data through VObs standards and launch computational tasks on DCIs.
+The data infrastructure of reference in astronomy is the VObs (Virtual Observatory); end users should be able to access astronomical data through VObs standards and launch computational tasks on DCIs.
 In this context two key issues concern a SSO (Single Sign On) authentication mechanism able to grant access to computing and data resources by means of a single authentication (users do not need to authenticate themselves multiple times) and tools/services to access astronomical databases federated in the VObs from DCIs.

 Another important activity related to the integration of data and computing resources is the work in progress to integrate in Grid the BaSTI (A Bag of Stellar Tracks and Isochrones) Astronomical Database and its feeding FRANEC code.
 A web portal was developed to make easier the submission of FRANEC code to the Grid.
 The portal allows the user to define a set of parameters and to simulate stellar evolutions on the Grid, without worrying about the technical details concerning the underlying Grid Infrastructure.
-The portal is currently based on P-GRADE web portal.
+The portal is currently based on P-GRADE web portal but it is now evolving and a new version based on the WS-PGRADE/gUSE web portal is currently under development .
 Since the portal is designed for the submission of an arbitrary job to the Grid, it was necessary to do some low level “tricks & hacks” to make it able to fully satisfy our needs.
 The work aimed at implementing a new version of the portal based on the latest version of P-Grade ended during PY2.
 It is based on Web Services and this enables a low level integration with the Virtual Observatory.

 Sustainability Plan